River Stour - Constable country

 - You soon start to head uphill and in 170 metres you come to a road junction with a car park on the right.
 Go left uphill, your direction 70°, past the thatched Hay Barn on the right.

 - In 100 metres go right on a signposted footpath, through a gap between metal fieldgates.
-Continue ahead, on a fenced-in path, again passing the Hay Barn on the right.
+Continue ahead, now gently downhill, with a fence on your right, again passing the Hay Barn - this time on your right.

 - In 80 metres, go through a gap in the field boundary to enter the National Trust Flatford estate.
 Continue ahead on uneven ground, with a fence on the right.